 Turbidity is another measure of water clarity, but is caused by suspended particulate matter rather than dissolved organic compounds (Shaw et al., 2004).
-Particles suspended in the water dissipate light and reduce the depth at which the light can penetrate.
+Particles suspended in the water dissipate light and reduce the depth to which the light can penetrate.
 This affects the depth at which plants can grow.
 Turbidity also affects the aesthetic quality of water.
 Water that runs off the watershed into a lake can increase turbidity by introducing suspended materials.
 Turbidity caused by algae is the most common reason for low Secchi readings (Shaw et al., 2004).
 In terms of biological health of a lake ecosystem, measurements less than 10 Nephelometric Turbidity Units (NTU) represent healthy conditions for fish and other organisms.
-Twin Island Lake has not had turbidity sampled in the past, but CLMN volunteers noted the water column was "clear" in 1997, 1998, 2000, and 2003.
+Dunn Lake turbidity has not been tested.